Theory of the Elementary Particles: The spectrum of the particle masses

 The integer multiple rule applies to more than just the stable mesons and baryons.
-The integer multiple rule applies also to the $\gamma$-branch baryon resonances which have spin J = 1/2 and the meson resonances with I,J $\leq$ 1, listed in [2] or in Table 3 of Appendix A. The $\Omega^-$\,baryon will not be considered because it has spin 3/2 but would not change the following equation significantly.
-If we consider all mesons and baryons of the $\gamma$-branch in Table 3, ``stable" or unstable, then we obtain from a least square analysis the formula
+The integer multiple rule applies also to the $\gamma$-branch baryon resonances which have spin J = 1/2 and the meson resonances with I,J $\leq$ 1, listed in the Review of Particle Physics, or in Table\,2.
+The $\Omega^-$\,baryon will not be considered because it has spin 3/2, but would not change the following equation significantly.
+If we consider all mesons and baryons of the $\gamma$-branch in Tables\,1 and 2, ``stable" or unstable, then we obtain from a least square analysis the formula